AAFP Credit System

 - Results of live audits are shared with the CME provider upon completion.

-- AAFP credit statement, as printed in the activity materials and published on any websites, showing the number of credits and type of AAFP credit approved.
+- AAFP credit statement, as printed in the activity materials and published on any websites, etc.

-- CME provider’s Disclosure and Identification of Conflict of Interest policy requiring disclosure of all relevant financial relationships with any commercial interest that the faculty, CME planners and provider have pertaining to topic(s) of the CME activity - (ACCME Standard 2, 2.1, 2.2, 2.3(www.accme.org)).
+- CME provider’s Disclosure and Identification of Conflict of Interest policy requiring disclosure of all relevant financial relationships with any commercial interest that the faculty, CME planners and provider have pertaining to topic(s) of the CME activity and the completed content controller spreadsheet(15 KB XLSX).

-- Copy of written policy and procedures governing honoraria and reimbursement of out-of pocket expenses for faculty, CME planners and/or authors.
-(ACCME Standard 3.4, 3.5, 3.6(www.accme.org))
+- Policy and procedures governing honoraria and reimbursement of out-of-pocket expenses for content controllers.

-- If a social event was held in conjunction with this CME activity, please provide a copy of the description/invitation or other method used to notify participants of the event.
-This is to document that commercially supported social events did not compete with, nor take precedence over the educational event.
-(ACCME Standard 6(www.accme.org))
+- If a social event was held in conjunction with this CME activity, please provide a copy of the description/invitation or other method used to notify learners of the event.

 The AAFP reserves the right to perform a post-event audit and/or have a live monitor present at any AAFP certified CME activity.

 When an activity is found non-compliant in more than one area in an initial audit, the AAFP COCPD Executive Committee reserves the right to suspend a CME provider’s eligibility to apply for AAFP credit.